Jlyon6984/JIS_Repo/README.md

 ## Usage
 For setup, insert the directory path of your wordlist in core.py in the WORDLIST variable.

-THen, run the tool by executing: python HCTool.py
+Then, run the tool by executing: python HCTool.py

 When prompted, enter in the password to test and the maximum cracking time, in seconds you would like to use.